What is scoliosis?

 of organs and structures within the body.

 CT scan.
-A CT scan uses X-rays and computer technology to make horizontal, or axial, images
+A CT scan uses X-rays and computer technology to make detailed images of any part

 than general X-rays.